Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 A discussion about the necessary metadata components is at <https://github.com/bogdanni/hv-HEP/blob/master/HEP-0010.md>.

 If the necessary metadata can be derived, it is made available to the rest of the program in `HelioviewerMetaData` structures.
-For image formats without metadata, or when the metadata is not present or its parsing fails, a default metadata structure is built corresponding to the Earth viewpoint at 2000-01-01T00:00:00.
+For image formats without metadata, or when the metadata is not present, or its parsing fails, a default metadata structure is built corresponding to the Earth viewpoint at 2000-01-01T00:00:00.

 ### View